praekelt/django-google-credentials/README.rst

     service = utils.get_service()

-To purge previously generated credentials open `http://your.domain.com/google-credentials/purge <http://your.domain.com/google-credentials/purge>`_.
+To purge previously generated credentials open `http://your.domain.com/google-credentials/purge <http://your.domain.com/google-credentials/purge>`_ in your browser.